- Copyright © Simon Bayliss 2008-20 Simon Bayliss

 Held on the first Saturday after the NSW Bank Holiday, the Louth Races is a seven-race program with prizemoney over $74,000; a far cry from the 1880 races which was a two-race program with a 60 sovereign two-mile open handicap.

 Today’s Louth Races offers bookies and TAB for betting as well as food and bar facilities and even marquees for those that like a bit of outback style.

-But it is also more than just a race day with the Gundabooka (one-stick) Golf Challenge held on the Wednesday, an Art & Craft Fair at the Public School on Friday, while a race Calcutta is held at the local pub, Shindy’s Inn, on the Friday night.
+But it is also more than just a race day with the Gundabooka (one-stick) Golf Challenge held on Wednesday, an Art & Craft Fair at the Public School on Friday, while a race Calcutta is held at the local pub, Shindy’s Inn, on Friday night.

 While many ‘punters’ arrive during the week for the pre-race events, it is the Friday when the masses start arriving, and the vibe really picks up, especially in the racecourse campground.

 As a fan of American author John Steinbeck, I often relate while travelling to the adage “the best-laid plans of mice and men often go awry”, but enjoy the unpredictability it can bring.